 Community Food Education supports the health and wellbeing of communities experiencing poverty.
 We educate kids and adults about growing, buying, cooking, and eating nutritious foods.
-To further support this, we help make local, institutional changes that support the health of communities we work with, and center food as a tool to build community and work towards social justice.
+To further support this, we help make local, institutional changes that support the health of the communities we work with – and we center food as a tool to build community and work toward social justice.

 Topics on this page:

 Cooking Matters provides a six-week class series on healthy cooking skills, nutrition education, and food budgeting for adults, teens, and families living on low incomes.
 Each class is led by a team of three trained volunteers – Cooking Facilitator, Nutrition Facilitator, and Class Assistant – who work alongside a staff coordinator to facilitate fun, lively, interactive, and informative classes.
 Participants engage in educational activities and help prepare a shared meal.

 Cooking Matters is a partnership of Solid Ground, the national anti-hunger organization Share Our Strength, and the No Kid Hungry Campaign.

 Since 1996, Solid Ground has cultivated a 3/4-acre Giving Garden on historic urban farmland at Marra Farm in the South Park neighborhood.
 Each year, community members, volunteers, and staff grow thousands of pounds of fresh, organic produce there.
 All the produce grown stays in the South Park community, nourishing residents via food banks, meal programs, health clinics, and other organizations.

 We host vibrant gardening, nutrition, and environmental education programs for young people, including hands-on field trips that engage the senses.
 We prioritize scheduling schools and organizations that serve a high percentage of students living on low incomes for these opportunities, and we’re proud to be able to offer them free of charge for these groups.